How to navigate a safe AI transformation

 Why insurers have a critical role in building trust in artificial intelligence

-Artificial intelligence is no longer a future trend—it is reshaping the global economy at unprecedented speed.
-Adoption has moved from early experimentation to near-universal use across industries, transforming how organizations operate, make decisions, and serve customers.
+Artificial intelligence is no longer a future trend.
+It is already reshaping the global economy at an unprecedented pace.

 From opportunity to responsibility

-But opportunity comes with responsibility.
+But opportunity also brings responsibility.

 Understanding the AI risk landscape